BoarderGamez/Meshing-the-lora/README.md

 # Meshing the LoRa
 This is a compact LoRa puck for all your needs such as meshtastic.
+I made this because I'm on my way to getting my ham radio licence and I thought this would be a cool accompanying thing. (also meshtastic is peak)
 ## Where did this name come from?
 I intend to use it for meshtastic so I thought of this name!
 <img width="1642" height="599" alt="image" src="https://github.com/user-attachments/assets/a785e558-7fb1-40d3-a9a7-3b95e7b72e03" />